sz1989/SqlFun/Database1/DailyLogs.md

 # EarningsCalculator
 - Adding an argument to skip the Exposure Calculation and not save the PolicyExposure and PolicyDebt

-# EarningsCalculator Service that uses by the AGS
+# EarningsCalculator Service EndPoints that the AGS uses
 -

 # Stored Procedure